exercism/javascript/exercises/darts/README.md

 In the test suites all tests but the first have been skipped.

 Once you get a test passing, you can enable the next one by changing `xtest` to `test`.

+## Source

+Inspired by an exercise created by a professor Della Paolera in Argentina

 ## Submitting Incomplete Solutions

 It's possible to submit an incomplete solution so you can see how others have completed the exercise.